CaliburnS3/CustomBoardMod/README.md

 * Put the CustomBoards.dll in the "Mods" folder.

 In Case of Melon Loader API Issues:
-Recently a situation where MelonLoader was having remote api issues.
-In that case:

 * Open command prompt
 * drop Sonic Riders X into the prompt
 * then add "--melonloader.agfoffline" after it